kaiwinter/testcontainers-examples/wildfly-mariadb/README.md

    </container>
 </arquillian>
 ```
+The listener class ([WildflyMariaDBDockerExtension](https://github.com/kaiwinter/testcontainers-examples/blob/master/wildfly-mariadb/src/test/java/com/github/kaiwinter/testsupport/arquillian/WildflyMariaDBDockerExtension.java)) starts the docker container by the library [testcontainers](https://github.com/testcontainers/testcontainers-java), configures Arquillian, and inserts the DB model using a JDBC connection.
+Then the normal Arquillian test runs which means `wildfly-arquillian-container-remote` deploys the war file to the server and runs the `@Test`-methods.

 This is how the test class looks like.
+There is no difference from a normal Arquillian test.
 The unit test inserts it's test data by [DBUnit](http://dbunit.sourceforge.net) which empties the database before the data is inserted.
 That way each unit test can insert different data.
 ```java
 @RunWith(Arquillian.class)
 public class UserServiceTest {